 - If you drive to a BCCD conservation area, please observe the number of vehicles in the parking areas.
 If 50% or more parking spaces are full please consider delaying your visit or going to a different conservation area.

 BCCD Programs and Activities

-- All BCCD Shelter Reservations and Special Use Events are cancelled through the end of May.
+- All BCCD Shelter Reservations and Special Use Permits are cancelled until further notice.

-- All BCCD programs and volunteer events are cancelled or postponed until the end of May.
+- All BCCD programs and volunteer events are cancelled or postponed until further notice.

 The Boone County Conservation District is re-opening the Administrative Office on Wednesday, June 3rd, 2020.
 We have strived to create a re-opening plan that allows our visitors and staff to interact safely.
 These are the protocols we have put in place, following the Center for Disease Control (CDC) and/or the Illinois Department of Public Health (IDPH) guidance:

 - All visitors shall wear a mask while inside the building – except for those that have medical limitations.

 - Any person who displays or has symptoms of Covid-19 is asked to remain outside the building.

 - Only two (2) visitors are allowed inside the building at a time.
 No children allowed in the building.

 - All visitors will remain six (6) feet from staff or other visitors (social distancing minimum standard) We have placed social distancing markers on the floor “X.”

 - Portions of the Administrative Office will remain closed to the public, including the interpretive displays, live animal exhibits, and employee office spaces.
 These areas will be posted for employees only.